 To detox: Environmental toxins negatively affect the nervous system.
 Best practice is to support your detoxification organs every day with medicinal plants like St. Mary’s Thistle, Globe Artichoke and Dandelion.
 See Liver Detox Tea.

 To improve digestion: Stress and worry can upset digestion, however Peppermint, Aniseed, Fennel and Chamomile will help digestive function.
 See Digestive Ease Tea.

 To improve immunity: When we feel overworked, stressed and tired our immune response goes down.
 A regular dose of immune boosting medicinal plants such as Thyme, Echinacea and Angelica Root will help to get your immune system strong, especially important if you feel run down.
 See ViroGone.

 Does this sound like you?

 Do you feel like you’re suffering from adrenal burnout?
-Now is the time to get some support from a health professional.
-Or better still, a holistic team including your GP and a medical herbalist who can both support you in your journey to wellness.
+Now is the time to get some support from a health professional team who can both support you in your journey to wellness.